mariopineda/drpineda.ca/classroom/lettingofsteam.md

 * Use visuals (map, picture, graph, diagram, props, etc.).
 Videos and PowerPoint-style presentations are discouraged.
 If you have to use a video and/or a PowerPoint-styled slides it will have to be preapproved by your teacher at least 1 week before your presentation date.
 * Practice your presentation along and with an audience (parents, siblings, friends, etc.).

+<h2>Why the 'A' in STEAM?</a>
+<p>Someone once said "Without mathematics there is no art".
+There are many examples of science and mathematics expressed through art as well as the art inspiring mathematics, engineering and science.
+Visual art has also historically played an important role in documenting and celebrating science and technological achievements.
+Here are just a few examples:</p>
+* <a href="http://www.telusplanet.net/public/gdevries/">The mathematics of quilts</a>.
+* <a href="http://www.goldennumber.net/art-composition-design/">The Golden Ratio in Art and Design</a>.
+* The <a href="http://www.youraga.ca/about-us/the-building/">architectural design of the Art Gallery of Alberta</a> located in downtown Edmonton takes its insipration from the meandering North Saskatchewan River and the Northern Lights.